Why does the Association have a Youth Committee?

 The Youth Committee meetings generally occur a week before the Association’s executive committee meets.
 This allows time to provide an update at the Executive meeting and comment on any relevant points of discussion during the Association’s executive committee meeting.

-Jodie Breese, the Youth Committee’s chairperson, attends the Association’s executive committee meetings to provide a direct update to the team and to represent the Youth Committee when decisions are being made that impact all members of the VFRS.
+Hayden Moore, the Youth Committee’s chairperson, attends the Association’s executive committee meetings to provide a direct update to the team and to represent the Youth Committee when decisions are being made that impact all members of the VFRS.

 What changes have occurred as a result of forming the Youth Committee?